-Italy has so many pasta shapes it’s almost impossible to name them all.
-At The International Kitchen we love pretty much all of them, and have had the chance to make them from scratch many times during our cooking classes in Italy.
-Did you know that each region of Italy has its own distinctive pasta shapes and dishes?
-And yet there are also classic stuffed pasta shapes that you’ll find throughout Italy.
+Italy has so many pasta shapes and types of filled pasta it’s almost impossible to name them all.
+At The International Kitchen we love pretty much all types of pasta and have had the chance to make them from scratch many times during our cooking classes in Italy.
+Did you know that each region of Italy has its own distinctive types of pasta and dishes?
+And yet there are also classic-filled pasta shapes that you’ll find throughout Italy.

-Here is a brief primer focussing on stuffed pastas to help you out.
+Here is a brief primer focussing on types of pasta to help you out.

 (Or skip to a list of stuffed pasta recipes from our archives.)